ARMmbed/mbed-os-tools/README.md

 [![PyPI version](https://badge.fury.io/py/mbed-greentea.svg)](https://badge.fury.io/py/mbed-greentea)

 # Greentea - test automation for mbed
-_**G**eneric **Re**gression **En**vironment for **te**st **a**utomation_
+_**G**eneric **re**gression **en**vironment for **te**st **a**utomation_

 ## Introduction

-Greentea is the automated testing tool used for mbed OS development.
-It automates the process of flashing mbeds, driving the test, and accumulating test results into test reports.
-It is designed to be used by developers for local development as well as for automation in a Continuous Integration environment.
+Greentea is the automated testing tool for mbed OS development.
+It automates the process of flashing mbed boards, driving the test and accumulating test results into test reports.
+Developers use it for local development as well as for automation in a Continuous Integration environment.

-This document should help you get started using Greentea.
-It doesn't cover the technical details of the interactions between the platform and the host machine.
-Please see the [htrun documentation](https://github.com/ARMmbed/htrun) (the tool used by Greentea to drive tests) for more information on this topic.
+This document should help you start using Greentea.
+Please see the [htrun documentation](https://github.com/ARMmbed/htrun), the tool Greentea uses to drive tests, for the technical details of the interactions between the platform and the host machine.

 ### Prerequistes

-Greentea requires [Python version 2.7](https://www.python.org/downloads/) to run.
+Greentea requires [Python version 2.7](https://www.python.org/downloads/).
 It supports the following OSes:

 - Windows
 - Linux (Ubuntu preferred)
-- OSX (experimental)
+- OS X (experimental)

 ### Installing

-Greentea is usually installed by other tools that depend on it.
-You can see if it is already installed by running:
+Tools that depend on Greentea usually install it.
+Determine if Greentea is already installed by running:
 ```
 $ mbedgt --version
 1.2.5
 ```

-It can also be installed manually via pip.
+You can also install it manually via pip.

 ```
 pip install mbed-greentea